birdjj/courses-estimation/syllabus.md

 y = y_sample * R_earth;
 z = z_sample * R_earth;
 ```
 Note that you are still responsible for your solution being correct and working.
-Before I put this example in I did some basic checks (plotting the output and checking the statistics against a uniform lat-lon sample to make sure they were different).
+For example -- before I put this example in I did some basic checks (plotting the output and checking the statistics against a uniform lat-lon sample to make sure they were different).

 ### Project
 You will also complete a self-identified project requiring application of the concepts and practice of state estimation.
 You are encouraged to draw the project content from your research, personal, or professional interests.
 You should discuss a project topic with me and we will agree on an appropriate scope and deliverable.
 Projects may work with real or simulated systems but require: